google/myelin-acorn-electron-hardware/fx2_tube_cartridge_adapter/README.md

 An adapter board to make it easy to monitor your Electron, BBC Micro, or BBC Master's bus using a cheap logic analyzer.

-Tested on an Electron with just an FX2 fitted, and works well.
-Untested: BBC Tube interface, PiTubeDirect level shifting, BBC Master cartridge.
+Tested on an Electron with just an FX2 fitted, and with an FX2 + PiTubeDirect fitted, and it works well in both cases.
+Untested: BBC Tube interface, BBC Master cartridge.

 [Discussion on the Stardot forums](http://stardot.org.uk/forums/viewtopic.php?f=3&t=13882&p=186574#p186574)